jbrry/Irish-BERT/README.md

 ./scripts/download_conll17_data.sh
 ```
 - location: `data/ga/conll17`
-- num sentences: `1,046,049` (TBC. whether this is line-by-line or paragraph)
+- num sentences: `1,046,049`
----

 #### OPUS Data

 To download data from OPUS, the [OpusFilter](https://github.com/Helsinki-NLP/OpusFilter) tool can be used.
-After installing `OpusFilter` (see OpusFilter repository), the tool can be used to download data from a specific directory on OPUS, e.g. Paracrawl:
+After installing `OpusFilter` (see OpusFilter repository), the tool can be used to download data from a specific directory on OPUS.
+See `configs/opusfilter` for example configuration files.

 ```bash
 mkdir data/ga/opus/paracrawl
 opusfilter configs/opusfilter/paracrawl_ga-en.yaml
 ```
 - location: `data/ga/opus/paracrawl`
-- num sentences: TBC.
+- num sentences: `357,399`
 ---

 #### OSCAR Data